ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-12-half-angle.md

 tags:       trigonometry, half-angle
 ---

 These are just rearrangements of the power reduction identities.
-I rarely have seem much use for them.
+I rarely have seen much use for them.

 ## Cosine